aroberge/avantpy/docs/html/_sources/translations_notes.rst.txt

     print("Bonjour {name}".format(name=username))

 The first thing to do would normally be to choose one of these forms as our standard to be used as the reference for translation.
+This is what I eventually chose to do for this project.
-I actually prefer to use a slight variation where some words are written in uppercase letter to make it more obvious to see if a translation is missing.
+However, in the past, I have often used a variation where words are written in the source file in uppercase letter to make it more obvious to see if a translation is missing.
-(More on this below.)

 To indicate that a string needs to be translated, the common way is to surround it by a function call, using ``_`` as the function name::